 Debt Service Reserve Subaccount Securing the 2012A through 2021B Bonds - The Outstanding 2012A through 2021B Bonds are secured by a subaccount in the Debt Service Reserve Account (the "Subaccount").
-The Subaccount is currently funded by cash and U.S. Treasury investments in the amount of approximately \$141.4 million, which represents 125% of the average Annual Debt Service Requirement for the current and succeeding Fiscal Years on the Outstanding 2012A through 2021B Bonds, plus accrued investment earnings.
+The Subaccount is currently funded by cash and U.S. Treasury investments in the amount of approximately \$122.8 million, which represents 125% of the average Annual Debt Service Requirement for the current and succeeding Fiscal Years on the Outstanding 2012A through 2021B Bonds, plus any accrued investment earnings.
 The Resolution permits, but does not require, the reduction of the Debt Service Reserve Requirement to zero on the 2018A through 2021B Bonds, at which time the Registered Owners of such Bonds would no longer have any claim on the Subaccount.
-At this time, there are no plans to reduce the Debt Service Reserve Requirement for the 2018A through 2021B Bonds.
-The Debt Service Reserve Requirement for the Subaccount will decrease as the average Annual Debt Service Requirement for the 2012A through 2021B Bonds decreases, and will be further reduced if and when such Bonds are refunded with Additional Bonds that are not secured by the Subaccount.
-Upon the issuance of the 2024A Bonds (approximately \$15.5 million) will be transferred into an irrevocable escrow account and used to redeem such Bonds, leaving a balance of approximately \$126.0 million in the Subaccount.
-On July 1, 2024, the required balance of the Subaccount will be further reduced to \$112.8 million as the average Annual Debt Service Requirement for the Bonds secured by the Subaccount is reduced.
+At this time, there are no plans to reduce the Debt Service Reserve Requirement for the 2018B Bonds.
+The Debt Service Reserve Requirement for the Subaccount will decrease as the average Annual Debt Service Requirement for the 2012A through 2021B Bonds decreases and will be further reduced if and when such Bonds are refunded with Additional Bonds that are not secured by the Subaccount.